Horror stories from commercial airline pilots

 One of the most horrifying anecdotes from yesterday's "Disturbing secrets of flight attendants" was from a pilot, not a hostie.

 This makes sense.
-No matter what flight attendants may be hiding from you, your life is rarely in their hands.
+Whatever flight attendants may be hiding from you, your life is rarely in their hands.

 Since I enjoy scary stories — and readership data suggests you enjoy being scared — here's round two, from the pilots.
 Happy reading!